compgen-io/cgpipe/docs/04-Language_Syntax.md

     %.gz: %
         gzip -c $< > $>

-Note: The '%' is only valid as a wildcard placeholder for inputs / outputs of build targets.
+Note: The '%' is only valid as a wildcard placeholder for inputs / outputs.
+To use the wildcard in the body of the target, use `$%`.

 ### Target substitutions
 In addition to global variable substitutions, within a target these